nxt-ext/nxt-kit/README.md

 ## Installation
 ### On managed VPS nodes
-1. Satisty [these requirements](http://docs.ansible.com/intro_installation.html#managed-node-requirements).
+1. Satisfy [these requirements](http://docs.ansible.com/intro_installation.html#managed-node-requirements).
 For latest Debian/RedHat it would work out of the box.
 2. Configure SSH access using [key authentication](http://lmgtfy.com/?q=ssh+key+authentication) without password.
 3. If you are **not** paranoid
   * add user to [sudo with NOPASSWD](http://lmgtfy.com/?q=sudo+nopasswd+all+commands) for all commands.